flyway/flywaydb.org/documentation/configuration/parameters/target.md

   - `current`: designates the current version of the schema
   - `latest`: the latest version of the schema, as defined by the migration with the highest version
+  - `next`: the next version of the schema, as defined by the first pending migration
   - `<version>?`: {% include teams.html %} Instructs Flyway to not fail if the target version doesn't exist.
 In this case, Flyway will go up to but not beyond the specified target (default: fail if the target version doesn't exist) (e.g.) `target=2.1?`

 ## Default